-As at March 31, 2020 As at March 31, 2019 a.
-Equity Component of Compound Financial Inst rument (refer note below and note 38) Balance at the beginning of the year 532.22 532.22 Balance at the end of the year Total - A 532.22 532.22
+As at March 31, 2021 As at March 31, 2020 a.
+Equity Component of Compound Financial Instrum (refer note below and note 38) ent Balance at the beginning of the year 532.22 532.22 Balance at the end of the year Total - A 532.22 532.22

 Interest free loan given by Holding company (Sadbhav Engineering Limited) pursuant to the conversion of Compulsory Convertible Cumulative Preference Shares (CCCPS) into equity shares, whereby Holding company has given a commitment to keep the loan balance of INR 779.56 Million in the Company for a period of 11 years from the date of conversion of CCCPS i.e. November 27, 2014.
-Accordingly, this Interest free loan has been separated into liability and equity components based on the terms of the contract and equity components has been accounted under Other Equity and liability component under non-current borrowings (refer note 15).
+Accordingly, this Interest free loan has been separated into liability and equity components based on the terms of the contract and equity component has been accounted under Other Equity and liability component under non-current borrowings (refer note 15).
 Interest on liability component is recognised using the effective interest method.

 b.
-Securities premium Щ Balance at the beginning of the year 9,039.27 9,039.27 Ш Balance at the end of the year Total - B 9,039.27 9,039.27 c.
-Debenture redemption reserve Balance at the beginning of the year 676.22 795.74 Add: Transfer from surplus of statement of Profit & Loss - 358.93 Less: Transfer to General Reserves (454.33) (478.45) Balance at the end of the year Total - C 221.89 676.22
+Securities premium Balance at the beginning of the year 9,039.27 9,039.27 Balance at the end of the year Total - B 9,039.27 9,039.27 c.
+Debenture redemption reserve Balance at the beginning of the year nce at the beginning of the year Transfer from surplus of statement of Profit & Loss 676.22 Add: Transfer from surplus of statement of Pro - Less: Transfer to General Reserves (32.54) (454.33) Ш Balance at the end of the year Total - C 189.35 221.89